 However, on occasions, the way we really feel comes out and it hits us really hard.

-What we’re trying to get across is that, because there are always many dominating factors surrounding our times of sadness, the sadness is pushed aside in order for us to be able to deal with the outside surrounding factors.
+What we’re trying to get across is that, because there are always many dominating factors surrounding our times of sadness, (these factors being the Probate process and the complaint against the hospital in which our Dad was an inpatient), the sadness is pushed aside in order for us to be able to deal with the outside surrounding factors.
 This takes up the majority of our time and so how we feel and what we are truly going through is pushed to one side.

 2. Delayed Grief